-The Library is part of the World War Onelink program which aims to encourage collaboration and reduce duplication of effort across projects across Australia.
+The Library was part of the World War Onelink program which aimed to encourage collaboration and reduce duplication of effort across projects across Australia.

 Internationally we have joined the Imperial War Museum’s Centenary Partnership program and become a content provider for 1914-1918-online.
 International Encyclopedia of the First World War.

 The State Library of South Australia is honouring the memory of those who served at the front lines on World War 1 and on the home front with a series of Centenary of Anzac projects.